deltova/programloader-arm/README.md

-# Programm loader ARM
+# Program loader ARM

-Bare metal programm loader for the card STM32F4.
+Bare metal program loader for the card STM32F4.
 Do not use any library and use USART communication
 You can send program by uart using for example minicom.
-But the main goal of this repository is to show the flag to activate in order to do it.

 Realised for the ARM class and put on github by the authorization of the teacher

 ## BUILD

-You will a toolchain arm the root of the repo and thus modify the Makefile
+You will need a toolchain arm the root of the repo and thus modify the Makefile

 ## DEBUG